JetBrains/guide/site/javascript/tutorials/eleventy-tsx/happy-dom/index.md

 {% include "./demos/package.json" %}
 ```

-Our `vitest.config.js` file needs to be told to use Happy DOM as the global `document`.
+Our `vitest.config.js` file needs to be told to use Happy-DOM as the global `document`.
 Do this by adding
 an `environment` entry in `test`:

 ```javascript